jittuu/jittuu.github.com/_posts/2014-03-17-AspNet-localization-routing.markdown

 }
 {% endhighlight %}

 Now, we need to hook that route handler to the routing.
-Just to be neat, I created extension method to [RouteCollection][] and added to the routes table when application starts.
+Just to be neat, I created extension method to [RouteCollection][].

 {% highlight csharp %}
 using System.Web.Mvc;